 If you’re unable to pay the outstanding balance know that defaulting on your mortgage can bring negative credit consequences.
 When a loan defaults, it is sent to a debt collection agency, which can contact the borrower and receive the unpaid funds.
 Defaulting can drastically negatively affect your credit score, impact your ability to receive future credit and can lead to the seizure of personal proper.

-To help make sure your credit scores appropriately match your circumstances, be sure to utilize the services of an independent credit monitoring agency.
+To help make sure your credit scores appropriately match your circumstances, be sure to utilize an independent credit monitoring service.